 Wherever possible I try and keep a business trading to either restructure or sell as a going concern.
 I believe that we are in the business of minimising loss to all stakeholders including the creditors (secured and unsecured), employees and the owners.

-Des is a registered and official liquidator and director of BRI Ferrier South Australia with over 35 years’ experience in insolvency and business recovery.
+Des is a Senior Consultant to BRI Ferrier South Australia with over 35 years’ experience in insolvency and business recovery.
 For the last 25 years, Des has worked with BRI Ferrier and its antecedent offices.
 Prior to this, he worked for an international accounting firm which included two years’ experience working on a range of matters in the UK.
 Des has substantial experience in all aspects of corporate insolvency particularly as administrator, receiver and manager and liquidator.
 His experience is predominantly in the SME market in Adelaide covering a portfolio of industries including agriculture, financial services, manufacturing, property and tourism & hospitality.

 - Appointed voluntary administrator and subsequently deed administrator to a cleaning company which employed approximately 300 people.
 Burdened with substantial daily wage liabilities and a lack of working capital, the business was quickly sold with all employees retaining their jobs.
 As per the deed of company arrangement, the directors of the company contributed the necessary funds to meet all employee entitlements and to allow for a dividend to unsecured creditors.